 A 2015 New York City Department of Consumer Affairs report noted that on average, prices for women’s products were 7% higher than men’s products.
 The difference for personal care products was 13%.
 The report cited a 1994 State of California study that found there was essentially a gender tax that worked out to around $1350/year.

-I couldn’t easily find any figures on a gap in birth control costs, but while I was looking I came across this gem from a conservative policy site, which I’ll share because it’s too ridiculous to ignore (but I’ll share the link as text because they don’t deserve a backlink):
+I couldn’t easily find any figures on a gap in birth control costs.
+However, while I was looking I came across this gem from a conservative policy site:

 So stop taxing the damn tampons already.